 “If you’re lucky enough to have the use of outdoor space, whether a terrace, garden, or rooftop, make sure it’s in your lease,” Hakim says, adding that the clause should include where the space is, who has rights to it, is it shared, who is responsible for maintenance, and who is responsible for damages.

-If you’re subletting from an owner whose apartment has a terrace, “be sure you're clear up front about who is responsible for maintaining it while you’re living there,” says Midboro’s Wolfe.
+If you’re subletting from an owner whose apartment has a terrace, “be sure you're clear up front about who is responsible for maintaining it while you’re living there,” says Wolfe.

-Another benefit to having this detailed in the lease: if not, you might not be entitled to a rent abatement if the space becomes unusable for some reason.
+Another benefit to having this detailed in the lease: If not, you might not be entitled to a rent abatement if the space becomes unusable for some reason.

 9. Subletting, roommates, and visitors

 That said, he explains, "if you are going to leave the apartment permanently and want someone to take over your lease, this is called an assignment.
 The landlord can refuse an assignment, but if your request to assign is denied, you are allowed to cancel the lease.
-If there is a possibility you will to need leave before your lease is up, you should discuss this with the landlord ahead of time to determine whether he or she will want you to go through the formalities or whether you can just terminate.
+If there is a possibility you will need to leave before your lease is up, you should discuss this with the landlord ahead of time to determine whether he or she will want you to go through the formalities or whether you can just terminate.
 You may also be able to work this out with a landlord before the lease is signed."

 As far as roommates and significant others, “you are allowed to have at least one additional occupant living with you while you’re there even if the lease is just in your name as long as you notify the landlord first,” Wagner says.